CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide/_index.md

 ## Configure Breakout Ports with Splitter Cables

 If you are using 4x10G DAC or AOC cables, or want to break out 100G or 40G switch ports, configure the breakout ports.
-For more details, see [Layer 1 and Switch Port Attributes](../Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes/).
+For more details, see {{<link url="Switch-Port-Attributes">}}.

 ## Test Cable Connectivity